 - 47% of internet users own a tablet computer

-The fact is, EMF radiation can have a profound impact on the human body.
+The fact is EMF radiation can have a profound impact on the human body.
 Some types of radiation can adversely influence the biology of the cells, modifying their behavior.
-Radiation known as “thermal radiation” has the ability of heating up our cells.
-And finally, our bodies use electricity within to properly function and external signals from electronic devices can interrupt or confuse living tissue.
-That’s why it is important to educate yourself about electronic device emissions with up-to-date information and make informed decision on how we use these devices that surround us every day.
+Radiation known as “thermal radiation” has the ability to heat up our cells.
+Finally, our bodies use electricity within to properly function and external signals from electronic devices can interrupt or confuse living tissue.
+That’s why it is important to educate yourself about electronic device emissions with up-to-date information and make informed decisions on how we use the devices that surround us every day.

 Ionizing Radiation vs. Non-Ionizing Radiation

 Radiation is a form of energy transmission.
 When energy moves, it may travel as a particle or a wave.
-Because scientists like charts, all radiation can be characterized by the Electromagnetic Radiation Spectrum, a chart which depicts all types of energy movement as a wave.
+All radiation can be characterized by the Electromagnetic Radiation Spectrum, a chart which depicts all types of energy movement as a wave.
 Generally speaking, there are two broad categories of Electromagnetic Radiation (EMF).
 “Non-ionizing radiation” and “ionizing radiation.”

 A growing body of scientists believe that exposure to non-ionizing radiation over prolonged periods, such as years, may cause serious health issues and current scientific studies are substantiating their concerns.
 As an analogy, anyone who has ever seen the Grand Canyon can tell you, exposure to a small force (in this case, a river) over a long period of time can cause great changes.

-A overwhelming amount of studies have been conducted on Electromagnetic Radiation which show there can be many risks to our health.
+An overwhelming number of studies have been conducted on Electromagnetic Radiation that show there can be many risks to our health.
 Nonetheless, because many electronic devices we use everyday like laptops, tablets cell phones were only recently invented, long-term exposure studies have not been completed.
 Scientific studies can take up to 20 years or more to establish definitive conclusions.
 While research is still ongoing, we fill our lives with more and more electronic devices.
 Wake up and you see your alarm clock.
 Go to work and you pass traffic lights while driving your hybrid car.
-You sit at your desk, answer your phone, turn on your computer, and all the while bask in the soft glow of Electromagnetic Radiation exposure.
+You sit at your desk, answer your phone, turn on your computer, and all the while basking in the soft glow of Electromagnetic Radiation exposure.
 For years, this goes on.
-What happens in the end?
+What happens in the future?